phionex2/Deep-Learning/README.md

   <P >Coeff_new = Coeff_old - n*Coordinate        <br> where n-learning rate
   <h4>Problem With Perceptron Trick:</h4><br>
-   The Value of w1,w2,b will be given bt this trick are not very sure that it will give 100 percent the best line to classify
+   The Value of w1,w2,b will be given bt this trick are not very sure that it will give 100 percent the best line to classify (i)Quantify Result:It Can't tell that result will not able to tell the classification.
+   (ii)Do not Converge
   </P>